-The Arnoldi method with a random initial vector produces a similar, slightly larger cloud, of such artificial eigenvalues but here, even without any numerical rounding errors, the method should not break off due to a bad choice of the initial vector and actually it even produces some "bad" eigenvalues outside the Jordan block generated cloud.
+The Arnoldi method with a random initial vector produces a similar but slightly larger cloud of such artificial eigenvalues.
+However, here, even without any numerical rounding errors, the method should not break off due to a bad choice of the initial vector.
+Actually, in this case, the method even produces some 'bad' eigenvalues outside the Jordan-block-generated cloud.

-We mention that it is possible to improve the numerical behavior of the Arnoldi method with uniform initial vector by the following "tricks": first we chose a different matrix representation of S where the first basis vector (associated to the number "1") is replaced by the uniform vector e and second where the scalar product used for the Gram-Schmidt orthogonalization is modified with stronger weights $\sim n^2$ for the larger components.
-This modified Arnoldi method produces a very small coupling matrix element $\sim 10^{-10}$ (for $N=10^7$) at $n_A=l$ and numerically very accurate eigenvalues (up to 10^{-10}) for all l non-vanishing eigenvalues.
-If we force to continue the Arnoldi iterations $(n_A \gg l)$ we obtain again a Jordan block generated cloud of eigenvalues but whose size is considerably reduced as compared to both original variants of the method.
+We mention that it is possible to improve the numerical behavior of the Arnoldi method with uniform initial vector by the following 'tricks': first we chose a different matrix representation of S where the first basis vector (associated with the number '1') is replaced by the uniform vector e and second where the scalar product used for the Gram-Schmidt orthogonalization is modified with stronger weights $\sim n^2$ for the larger components.
+This modified Arnoldi method produces a very small coupling matrix element $\sim 10^{-10}$ (for $N = 10^7$ ) at $n_A = l$ and numerically very accurate eigenvalues (up to $10^{-10}$ ) for all l non-vanishing eigenvalues.
+If we force the Arnoldi iterations to continue ( $n_A \gg l$ ), we obtain again a Jordan-block-generated cloud of eigenvalues but whose size is considerably reduced as compared to both original variants of the method.